A Celebration of American Family Stories

 The citizens of the United States have never felt the need for straight talk and bold action from our political leaders as keenly as we do now.
 And as I thought about this, I recalled this story that is told by a son about his father.
 The teller, Richard Bausch, is a writer who I interviewed when we were both presenters at the Virginia Festival of the Book in Charlottesville, Virginia, in 2001.

-21 John Eliason - Toboggan and Music Machine
+21 John Eliason - The Powered Toboggan and the Music Machine

-My neighbor here in Olympia, Washington, grew up in Wisconsin and since it’s his birthday today, I rummaged around in my family stories' archive for a Wisconsin teller I might feature.
-As it happens, our family owns a small lake cottage in the northern part of Wisconsin and the local building supply company is owned by John Eliason, Jr. John’s grandfather, in fact, build our cottage and he also invented the first snowmobile.
-When you go into the Eliason’s Building Supply today, one of his early snowmobiles is on display as are a number of mechanical music machines.
-Here John tells two stories related to these items.
+My neighbor Jeff here in Olympia, Washington, grew up in Wisconsin and, since it’s his birthday today, I rummaged around in my family stories' archive for a Wisconsin teller I might feature.
+As it happens, our family owns a small lake cottage in the northern part of Wisconsin and the local building supply company is owned by John Eliason, Jr. John’s grandfather, in fact, built our cottage and he also invented the first snowmobile.
+When you go into the Eliason’s Building Supply today, one of his early snowmobiles is on display, as are a number of mechanical music machines.
+Here John tells two stories related to these devices.